-- (b) to support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains. - (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of maintain compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment,
+- (b) to support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains. - (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) maintain compliance with the long-term average annual extraction limit and longterm average sustainable diversion,

 Note.
-Part 46 of this Plan reserves all water remaining abovesets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
-This contributes to the protection of target ecological populations.
+Part 6 of this Plan sets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit.

-(b) reserve a portionshare of natural flowswater to partially mitigate alterations to natural flow regimes in the water source,
+(b) reserve a share of water to partially mitigate alterations to natural flow regimes in the water source, and between water sources,

-- 1 Flow regimes and natural flow are defined in the Dictionary. - The provisions in Divisions 1 and 2 of Part 10 mitigate the alterations to low and medium flows in the natural flow regimes of the water source. - (c) reserve a portionshare of natural flowswater to maintain longitudinal and lateral connectivity within and between water sources,
+1 Flow regimes and natural flow are defined in the Dictionary.

+- 2 The provisions in Divisions 1 and 2 of Part 10 mitigate the alterations to low and medium flows in the natural flow regimes of the water source. - (c) reserve a share of water to maintain longitudinal and lateral connectivity within riparian zones, floodplains and wetlands connected to the water source,